naveentulsi/caresyntax/README.md

-# caresyntax - Study Scheduling Application
+# pse - Study Scheduling Application

 An application to schedule procedures.